still-standing/running-adventures/_drafts/2019-01-02-title_explanation-post.markdown

 ### The feedback

 I have to be honest, I did not collect the feedback of all members of the Dream Team...
- When I called **Barby Girl**, we did not speak much, she was warming up for a rugby match and about to practice the scrum...
+ When I called **Barbie Girl**, we did not speak much, she was warming up for a rugby match and about to practice the scrum...

 While **Bergamot**, **Chamomile**, and **Rambo Chérie** were kind of indifferent about the aliases and the post, **Aurélia** reacted completely differently.
 She bloody loved it!